-Financial Need-the student's costs of attendance at the institution attended minus the expected family contribution (EFC).
+Financial Need-the student's costs of attendance at the institution attended minus the student aid index (SAI).

 Financial Need Grant-an institutional grant provided by the state for students with financial need as evidenced by the data reported on the FAFSA at a Louisiana public college that has been granted regional candidacy status and is eligible to participate in the Go Grant Program.